Mintbase/Grants-Program/applications/SubIdentity.md

 - **FTE:**  3
 - **Costs:** 16500 DAI

- A user can query identities from Polkadot, Kusama or provide his own node endpoint.
+ A user can query identities from Mintbase, Kusama or provide his own node endpoint.
 The application can be hosted on IPFS and a backend is developed in order to improve performance.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |